GStreamer/gstreamer/markdown/tutorials/basic/toolkit-integration.md

 this operation with `g_signal_handler_block()` and `g_signal_handler_unblock()`.

-Returning TRUE from this function will keep it called in the future.
-If we return FALSE, the timer will be removed.
+Returning `TRUE` from this function will keep it called in the future.
+If we return `FALSE`, the timer will be removed.

 ``` c